QuentinRa/blog.quentinra.dev/programming/web/javascript/_general/dom.md

 #### jQuery

-Long time ago, [jQuery](https://github.com/jquery/jquery) was a popular library making the JavaScript shorter/simpler.
-Nowadays, most features were added to JavaScript, so jQuery is unneeded.
+A long time ago, [jQuery](https://github.com/jquery/jquery) was a popular library shortening/simplifying the DOM manipulations.
+Nowadays, many features were added to JavaScript, and with technologies with less manipulation of the DOM like React, or Vue.js, the library is nowhere near what it used to be.

 ➡️ Bootstrap removed their jQuery dependencies in their 5th version, to make the library more lightweight.
 </div></div>